wei/SmartSpectra/android/README.md

 class MainActivity : AppCompatActivity() {
     private lateinit var smartSpectraView: SmartSpectraView

+    // (Required) Authentication.
+Only need to use one of the two options: API Key or OAuth below
+    // Authentication with OAuth is currently only supported for apps in the Play Store
-    // define api key (get api token from https://physiology.presagetech.com/) private var apiKey = "YOUR_API_KEY"
+    // Option 1: (Authentication with API Key) Set the API key.
+Obtain the API key from https://physiology.presagetech.com.
+Leave default or remove if you want to use OAuth.
+OAuth overrides the API key. private var apiKey = "YOUR_API_KEY"

+    // Option 2: (OAuth) If you want to use OAuth, copy the OAuth config (`presage_services.xml`) from PresageTech's developer portal (<https://physiology.presagetech.com/>) to your src/main/res/xml/ directory.
+    // No additional code is needed for OAuth.

-    // get instance of SmartSpectraSdk and apply optional configurations private val smartSpectraSdk: SmartSpectraSdk = SmartSpectraSdk.getInstance().apply {
+    private val smartSpectraSdk: SmartSpectraSdk = SmartSpectraSdk.getInstance().apply {
         //Required configurations: Authentication
-        // Preferred Option: if you want to use presage_services.xml generated from https://physiology.presagetech.com/
-        // Add presage_services.xml to src/main/res/xml/
-        // Deprecated Option: If you want to use the api key from: https://physiology.presagetech.com/
+        setApiKey(apiKey) // Use this if you are authenticating with an API key
-        // Note: if presage_services.xml is defined, it overrides api key setApiKey(apiKey)
+        // If OAuth is configured, it will automatically override the API key }

-    }

     override fun onCreate(savedInstanceState: Bundle?) {